 At this time, AUC only applies to traditional Medicare Part B.

-Staring January 1, 2022, rendering providers will not receive payment for the procedure without a documented consult.
+When the AUC penalty phase goes into effect, possibly as early as January 1, 2023, rendering providers will not receive payment for the procedure without a documented consult, according to the latest from CMS.
 The law does not mandate ordering providers strictly adhere to the AUC, just that AUC is consulted.
 There is no “hard stop” to the ordering process.
 Providers that do comply can receive Merit-Based Incentive Payment System (MIPS) and Improvement Activity points, as well as the Promoting Interoperability bonus from CMS.